-Nowadays the process is significantly simpler, but there are still a few important boxes that need to be ticked before you head off to sunnier climes with your pet in tow.
-In order that your pet can enjoy your luxury villa break as much as you do, here’s a handy guide to everything you need to do get your pet their very own passport – along with a few handy hints on travelling with pets!
+From 1 January 2021 onwards, travelling to the EU with your pet has changed.
+If your pet passport was issued in the EU or Northern Ireland, then rest assured – you can still use yours to holiday with your four-legged pals.
+But if your pet passport was issued in Great Britain, sadly that means it’s invalid.
+In order that your pet can enjoy your luxury villa break as much as you do, here’s a handy guide to everything you need to do to get your pet or assistance dog on the holiday they deserve – along with a few handy hints on travelling with pets!

-Most responsible pet owners will already have their pet microchipped, but if you haven’t it’s the first thing you’ll need to do in order to get a pet passport.
+Most responsible pet owners will already have their pet microchipped, but if you haven’t it’s the first thing you’ll need to do in order to make them eligible.
 This also needs to be done at least one month before your date of travel, or you won’t have enough time to complete the other steps.
 Microchip scanners can vary throughout countries, but there’s a standardised chip that can be used that’s compatible with almost all makes – make sure your vet uses one of these to avoid problems down the line.

 But it’s not just the pet passport that’ll help you cross borders with your pet – there’s a few other considerations to bear in mind.

-On the day: So, you’ve got your pet passport sorted, found a company that’s happy to take you and your pet and you’ve bought your tickets.
+On the day: So, you’ve got your AHC sorted, found a company that’s happy to take you and your pet and you’ve bought your tickets.
 But there’s still a few things you can do to ensure a stress-free trip for your furry friend.

 - Make sure your pet is comfortable in their crate.
 Most airlines have restrictions on the construction and size of the crate, so you may have to buy a new one – if you do, having your pet sleep in it a few times before departure can acclimatise them and ensure an easier trip.
 Food and water bowls should be firmly attached to the crate.
 Also, don’t forget to get belly bands for your dog to help them with peeing problems on the flight.